alexholcombe/movingCue/Understanding_the_code.md

 I've added kludgeCueThickenToMatchDecoy so that decoy exactly matches the cue.

 Setting initialAngle to zero.
 I can't understand how the motion direction is varying.
-How much should durMotion be randomized?
+SOME PHASE MUST BE GETTING RANDOMISED OR SOMETHING How much should durMotion be randomized?